pbialas7-Lectures/Graphics3DCode/Assignments/04_Uniforms/README.md

     0.0 0.0 1.0 0.5
     ```
    and fit into 16bytes (4 floats).
 I decided not to do this, just to show you how the `std140` layout works :)
+4.
+4. Bind the buffer to interface block using `glBindBufferBase` function and the `GL_UNIFORM_BUFFER` target.
+   Remember to
+   bind the buffer between.

 5. Now use the variables from the interface block to modify the pixel color in the fragment shader.
 Use the  `mix`
    function.
 Modify